Luboń

-Luboń (Luban) is a town in Poland, situated on the Warta River, in the Poznań metropolitan area, in the Poznań County in the Greater Poland Voivodeship.
+Luboń is a town in Poland, situated on the Warta River, in the Poznań metropolitan area, in the Poznań County in the Greater Poland Voivodeship.
 It has 32,848 inhabitants (2022).
 The town was created in 1954 by the merger of 3 long established villages; (Old) Luboń, Żabikowo and Lasek.

 History

 The oldest known mention of Luboń dates back to 1316, while Żabikowo was mentioned in 1283, and Lasek was founded in 1756.
 All three villages were part of the Greater Poland Province until the 1793 Second Partition of Poland, when they were annexed by Prussia.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution in 1815, it was re-annexed by Prussia.